Hkienstra/presentation/presentation.md

 b)
 ---

-A strategy for i is how much to produce given that j is expected to certain Q determined wheter it has low cost or high cost.
+A strategy for i is how much to produce given that j is expected to certain Q, determined wheter it has low cost or high cost.

 ------